EmployeeIssues.comU.S. Employee Rights in Plain English

 Good Cause

 A specific, legally-justifiable or legitimate business reason.
 Also referred to as just cause, reasonable cause or simply cause.
-Laying off employees to relieve financial distress and firing employees for gross misconduct are each examples of good cause for employers to discharge employees, under the Doctrine of Employment at Will.
-Serious, job-related problems might be good cause for employees to quit, such as to still be eligible to collect state unemployment benefits, especially if the employees sincerely tried to resolve the problems before quitting.
+Laying off employees to relieve financial distress and firing employees for gross misconduct or poor performance are examples of good cause for employers to discharge employees under the Doctrine of Employment at Will.
+Generally, compelling reasons or family obligations might be good cause for employees to quit their jobs without losing eligibility for state unemployment benefits.

 Top